bitArtisan1/Polycrypt-Password-Cracker/README.md

 - This tool should not be used for any malicious, illegal, or unethical activities.

 Please use this tool responsibly and in compliance with applicable laws and regulations.
 The developers of this tool disclaim any liability for improper or illegal use.

-## License

-This password cracker tool is open-source software released under the [GNU General Public License version 3 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html).
-You are free to use, modify, and distribute this software in accordance with the terms of the GPLv3 license.

-Please review the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html) to understand your rights and responsibilities when using this software.
+The name PolycryptZero™ and logo are not part of the open-source license and may not be used in derivative projects or forks without permission.

 ## Support Me
-If you find RepoUp useful, consider supporting me by:
+If you find this useful

 - Starring the repository on GitHub
 - Sharing the tool with others